Skip to main content

 This way, you can stake out the line with a chainage to set out fence posts with a required distance between them.

-8. Watch the stakeout plate in the app and mark the points with the required interval.
+4. Watching the Stakeout plate, mark the points with the required interval.

 tip